Hieromartyr Vlasios (Blaise) of Sklavaina (Feast Day – February 11 and December 19)

 The Miraculous Uncovering of the Relics

-One of the gifts from God to men is the revelation of St. Vlasios of Akarnanos and those martyred with him, in the year 1923 in the town of Palairou Sklavainon, Akarnanias.
-The small and unassuming town of Sklavaina is found at the base of the Mountains of Akarnanos a short distance from Palairou, and in the 1923 it was experiencing wondrous events.
+One of the gifts from God to men is the revelation of Saint Vlasios of Akarnania and those martyred with him in the year 1006.
+This revelation took place in the year 1923 in the town of Palairos Sklavaina of Akarnania.
+The small and unassuming town of Sklavaina is found at the base of the Mountains of Akarnanos a short distance from Palairos, and beginning in 1915 until 1923 it was experiencing wondrous events.

-For a few years before, the inhabitants of Sklavaina would see a priest in their sleep, who told them to dig to uncover his relics, indicating a certain place.
+Beginning in 1915, the inhabitants of Sklavaina would see a priest in their sleep, who told them to dig to uncover his relics, indicating a certain place.
 None, however, knew where to dig, and fearing ridicule from others they kept it to themselves.
-The only thing they did was to build an icon stand in the place where the Saint showed them he was buried, in the name of St. Vlasios, Bishop of Sebaste.
-The dreams, however, continued much more, and St. Vlasios became more austere.
-And again, however, there was still hesitation.
+The only thing they did was to build an icon stand in the place where the Saint showed them he was buried, in the name of Saint Vlasios, Bishop of Sebaste (Feb.
+11).
+The dreams, however, continued much more, and Saint Vlasios became more austere.
+Still, however, there was hesitation.

 The Saint especially appeared to Ms. Euphrosyne Katsara, a simple and pious woman who had dedicated her life to the worship of the Trinitarian God.

-One night, Euphrosyne was staying at her daughter Sophia's house, who was suffering from typhoid fever and was on her death bed.
+One night on the 23rd of August in 1923, Euphrosyne was staying at her daughter Sophia's house, who was suffering from typhoid fever and was on her death bed.
 During the night, while Euphrosyne was up praying, the room was illumined by an indescribable light and the doors and windows opened automatically.
 Amidst the light could be discerned the form of a venerable priest, dressed in a priestly stole, and holding a shepherd's rod in his hand.
 His form and appearance Euphrosyne discerned in detail, though her daughter could only see the light.

-Then this priest turned towards Euphrosyne and told her: "Euphrosyne, I am St. Vlasios.
+Then this priest turned towards Euphrosyne and told her: "Euphrosyne, I am Saint Vlasios.
 Follow me that I may show you the place to dig to uncover my relics.
-I can't bear the sheep to trample upon me."
+I can't bear the sheep trampling on me."

 It should be noted that the tomb of the Saint had become a sheep pen.